Xavi007/TPMS-Tire-Pressure-Monitoring-System-APP/README.md

-# Tire Temperature Pressure Management System App
+# Tire Temperature Pressure Management System App!!

 The Tire Temperature Pressure Management System (TTPMS) App is a project that aims to provide real-time monitoring and management of tire temperature and pressure using beacon technology.
 The app utilizes Bluetooth Low Energy (BLE) beacons attached to each tire to gather data and presents it in a user-friendly interface for drivers and fleet managers.